 What is the appropriate age to introduce babies and puppies?

 The first question you need to consider is your puppy’s age.
-Never expect to pair a 3-month-old dog to be your baby’s close friend.
-Instead, the puppy should be at least six months old because at that stage, he or she has finished teething, which reduces your infant’s risk for unexpected injury.
+Never expect to pair a 3-month-old dog as your baby’s close friend.
+Instead, the puppy should be at least six months old because, at that stage, they have finished teething, which reduces your infant’s risk for unexpected injury.

 You also should consider your child’s age.
-Is your baby mature enough to understand and follow rules?
-Don’t get attached to the idea of having your child and puppy grow up together and put both in danger.
+Is your baby mature enough to understand and follow the rules?
+Don’t get attached to having your child and puppy grow up together, putting both in danger.

 Basic puppy training

-Before introducing babies and puppies, make sure the puppy is well mannered.
+Before introducing puppies and babies, make sure the puppy is well-mannered.
 Make sure your puppy responds to basic commands and has the following list of skills before you introduce the puppy to your baby:

-- Ensure your puppy will respond to your cues and will sit or lie on the floor on command.
+- Ensure your puppy responds to your cues and sits or lies on the floor on command.

-- Get your dog used to common baby noises including crying.
+- Get your dog used to everyday baby noises, including crying.

 - Familiarize your puppy with your baby’s scent.
-My advice is to apply baby lotion to the car seat, baby carrier and other items.
+I advise applying baby lotion to the car seat, baby carrier, and other items.